VoIP Solutions for Rural Living: Clear & Reliable Phone Service Over Satellite Internet

 • Icon Yes Dark

-*New customers who order Viasat Voice at the same time they order Viasat Internet will save $10/mo on their Viasat Voice bill for the first 3 full months of services provided they continue to receive both services.
-Minimum 24-month service term for Internet service and 6-month service term for Viasat Voice.
+*New customers who order Viasat Voice at the same time they order Viasat Internet will save $10/mo on their Viasat Voice bill for the first three full months of services, provided they continue to receive both services—minimum 24-month service term for Internet service and 6-month service term for Viasat Voice.
 Monthly service fee for Viasat Voice is $35.00 and is subject to taxes and surcharges.
-Additional charges for calls to destinations outside of the 50 United States, the District of Columbia and Canada and for directory assistance calls.
-911 service through Viasat Voice’s satellite technology may be limited in comparison to 911 service available through traditional landline telephone carriers.
+Additional charges for calls to destinations outside of the 50 United States, the District of Columbia, and Canada, and for directory assistance calls.
+911 service through Viasat Voice’s satellite technology may be limited compared to the service available through traditional landline telephone carriers.

 VoIP internet phone plans from Viasat and Hughesnet don’t count calls against your monthly data allotment.
 These plans offer a separate, unlimited data allotment for VoIP service that’s not tied to your monthly internet data usage plan.
 That’s why we always recommend Viasat or Hughesnet over any other VoIP provider if you have satellite internet.